TLCFEM/motion-base/doc/Search.md

 The minimum and maximum magnitude of the records of interest.

-### `sub_category`
+### `category`

-The sub-category of the records of interest.
-Some databases have sub-categories.
-The Japanese database NIED, for example, has two sub-categories: `knt` and `kik`.
-In this case, `sub_category=knt` will query the records of the KNT network.
+The category of the records of interest.
+Some databases have categories.
+The Japanese database NIED, for example, has two categories: `knt` and `kik`.
+In this case, `category=knt` will query the records of the KNT network.

 ### `event_location` and `station_location`